Naturopathic Doctors Email List

 This creates an immediate coverage problem.
 An NPI-only list of naturopathic doctors will miss practitioners in states that don't require or provide licensure.
 The NPI Registry captures NDs who bill insurance or participate in federal programs, but many naturopathic practices operate on a cash-pay basis and never obtain an NPI.
 Your list could be missing 30-40% of the actual market depending on geography.

 Classification adds another layer of difficulty.
-The NUCC taxonomy system has a specific code for naturopathic physicians (175F00000X), but some NDs register under broader categories like "integrative medicine" or "holistic health."
+The NUCC taxonomy system has a specific code for naturopathic physicians (175F00000X), but some NDs register under broader categories like "integrative medicine" or "wellness practice."
 Others have multiple taxonomy codes reflecting additional training in acupuncture, nutrition, or midwifery.
 A list built from a single taxonomy filter will miss NDs who chose a different primary code.

 Practice settings vary widely.
 Some NDs run solo clinics focused on natural medicine.
 Others work within integrative health centers alongside MDs and DOs.
 Some operate primarily as supplement dispensaries with a clinical practice attached.
 Each setting has different contact patterns and different decision-making structures.